vijayvulava/geochem/_sources/41AcidsBases.md

 When dissolved in water under typical conditions, only about $\pu{1 \%}$ of acetic acid molecules are present in the ionized form, $\ce{CH3COO−}$.
 (The use of a double-arrow in the reaction above denotes the partial reaction aspect of this process, a concept addressed in the chapter on chemical equilibrium.)

 A base is a substance that will dissolve in water to yield $\ce{OH-}$.
 The most common bases are ionic compounds composed of alkali or alkaline earth metal cations (groups 1 and 2) combined with the $\ce{OH-}$ - for example, $\ce{NaOH}$ and $\ce{Ca(OH)2}$.
 When these compounds dissolve in water, $\ce{OH-}$ are released directly into the solution.
-These bases, along with other hydroxides that completely dissociate in water, are considered ***strong bases***.
+These bases and other hydroxides that completely dissociate in water are considered ***strong bases***.
 Consider as an example the dissolution of lye (sodium hydroxide) in water:

 $$\ce{
 NaOH(s) ⟶ Na+(aq) + OH−(aq)
 }
 $$

 This reaction confirms that $\ce{NaOH}$ is a base.
-Since the dissociation process is essentially complete when ionic compounds dissolve in water under typical conditions, NaOH and other ionic hydroxides are all classified as strong bases.
+Since dissociation is essentially complete when ionic compounds dissolve in water under typical conditions, NaOH and other ionic hydroxides are classified as strong bases.

 Unlike ionic hydroxides, some compounds produce $\ce{OH-}$ when dissolved by chemically reacting with water molecules.
-In all cases, these compounds react only partially and so are classified as ***weak bases***.
-These types of compounds are also abundant in nature and important commodities in various technologies.
+These compounds react only partially in all cases and are classified as ***weak bases***.
+These compounds are also abundant in nature and important commodities in various technologies.
 For example, global production of the weak base ammonia is typically well over $\pu{100 tons}$ annually, being widely used as an agricultural fertilizer, a raw material for chemical synthesis of other compounds, and an active ingredient in household cleaners.
 When dissolved in water, ammonia reacts partially to yield $\ce{OH-}$, as shown here:

 $$
 \ce{